antarestupin/Accessible/README.md

   // ...

   /**
-   * Given the following constraints, $bar can only be set to a string of 3 characters or more.
+   * Given the following constraints, $bar should only be set to a string of 3 characters or more.
    *
    * @Access({Access::GET, Access::SET})
    * @Assert\Type("string")